wmorgan/dcos-docs/1.7/usage/stateful-services/stateful-services-with-marathon/index.md

 Suppose you now want to scale down again and will no longer need the data for the second task.
 Follow two steps to scale down your app and clear the repository:

-1. scale down to 1 task:
+Scale down to 1 task:

 ```shell
 $ dcos marathon app update postgres instances=1
 ```
 You will still see the second task, as you did before when scaling to 0.

-1. In order to get rid of the task and its persistent data, you need to now explicitly `wipe` the state off the internal repository:
+In order to get rid of the task and its persistent data, you need to now explicitly `wipe` the state off the internal repository:
 ```
 $ dcos marathon task stop postgres.53ab8733-fd96-11e5-8e70-76a1c19f8c3d --wipe
 ```